sonroyaalmerol/mumble-yt/README.md

-# Mumble Youtube Bot
+# Mumble YouTube Bot

-A Mumble Bot purely for streaming from Youtube.
+A Mumble Bot purely for streaming from YouTube.
 Features include basic music player functionalities such as play, stop, skip, list queue, remove from queue, loop etc.

 ## Install